rnelson/fortran-calculator-enterprise-edition/README.md

 ## Architecture

-The codebase is split into 73 Fortran modules of ~44 MB each, plus a main program that dispatches by the first operand.
+The codebase is split into 73 Fortran modules of ~45 MB each, plus a main program that dispatches by the first operand.

 ## FAQ

 **Q: Does it compile?**
-A: In theory, yes.
-It is syntactically valid Fortran.
+A: Yes.
+Tested with `gfortran` on Linux/amd64 and `ifx` (Intel Fortran, LLVM-based) on Windows/amd64.

 **Q: Did you test it?**
-A: I tried.
-My 32 GB of RAM was not enough.
-If you have more, be my guest and please report back with the exact point where gfortran gives up.
+A: Yes.

 **Q: Can I use this in my project?**
 A: Yes.
 But it is GPL v3, so you must open-source your entire codebase.
    Including the parts you are embarrassed about.

-**Q: Why?**
-A: Because the joke stops being funny at some point.
-That point was module 4.

 ## License

-GNU General Public License v3.0.
+Licensed under the [GNU General Public License v3.0](https://www.gnu.org/licenses/gpl-3.0.en.html#license-text).
+Forked from [OverLessski/fortran-calculator-enterprise-edition](https://github.com/OverLessski/fortran-calculator-enterprise-edition).

-Yes, really.
-If you use this in a commercial product, you must open-source your entire codebase.
-Including your own 77 million lines of `SELECT CASE`.